dkorotych/lazybones-templates/README.md

 ##Lazybones Templates

-This project holds a set of templates to be used with [Lazybones][] The current list contains the following templates
+This project holds a set of templates to be used with [Lazybones][].
+The current list contains the following templates

  * [maven-quickstart][]: Quick start a base [Maven][] application